 The afternoon is free at leisure.
 Departs hotel at 15.00 and transfer on own to the meeting point at the Old Chiang Mai Cultural Center.
 After registration, you will be transferred to Wat Doi Ti, just south of Lamphun (about 35 km from Chiang Mai).
 Here you will witness a mass sky lantern release.
 Wat Doi Ti has an eye-catching giant statue of Kruba Srivichai, the most revered monk of North Thailand.

 At the foot of the temple, there will be a local market, known to Thais as “Kad Mua”.
 Enjoy just walking around on this market before a traditional Thai dinner will be served.
 During your dinner, you will enjoy Thai dances.
 Then the ceremonial part will start.
-After monk’s blessing and short meditation, the lanterns will be released.
+After monk’s blessing and short meditation, lantern release will take place.
 Release your lanterns.
-This video gives an impression of the event you will be part of.
+This video gives an impression of the event.
 We have reserved tickets in Zone A for you.

 At around 2100 board the shuttle bus that will take you back to Old Chiang Mai.
 From there, you can take a local taxi (on own) back to the hotel.

 We will pick you up from your hotel for an early departure for your Doi Inthanon Adventure.
 Doi Inthanon was declared a national park in 1972.
 It is the highest mountain of Thailand (2,565 m).
 The park boasts an enormous diversity of forest types and bird species found in any single park in the country and has many beautiful waterfalls.
 We will drive up to the summit of Doi Inthanon before we embark on the beautiful Pha Dok Siew Nature Trail.
 It is a fantastic walk with great views.
 A local guide of the Karen tribe will accompany you.